-However, there is a connect between the two.
+However, there is a connection between the two.
 If your gums are not healthy, then the jaw bone can become diseased too.

-And, on the other hand, if you keep your gums healthy by brushing and flossing, your jaw bone will remain in good shape as well.
+on the other hand, if you keep your gums healthy by brushing and flossing, your jawbone will remain in good shape as well.

 To keep your mouth in great shape, start with your gums.
 It’s a simple recipe to follow: brush and floss regularly and see your hygienist AT LEAST every 6 months.
 Depending on the progression of your gum disease, you may have to have them cleaned as often as every 3 months.

 Also, be aware if anything else is going on in your mouth.
 Things such as bleeding or a bad taste can be symptoms that something may not be right.
 You need to have your dentist check on it.

 Now you know it’s your jaw bone that holds your teeth in place.
 You also know your gums need to be healthy to keep your jaw bone in good shape.
 And to keep your gums healthy, takes keeping your teeth brushed, flossed, and cleaned.
 When was the last time you had your teeth cleaned?

 Now might be a good time to make that appointment.

 In addition to this topic, we’re pleased to offer a FREE report.
 Why not get your copy now?
 THE SMART CONSUMER’S GUIDE TO: How to Make Sure You Choose the Right Dentist, is just a click away.
 And it’s absolutely FREE.